mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ## Code generation

-^ Even code generatino could be thought of as a process of composition.
+^ Even code generation could be thought of as a process of composition.
 Perhaps you have a sourcery template that says when I have two types annotated with something in particular I will generate the code for a third object.

 ^ This is just as valid of a "process" to compose things.